playbenny/benny_manual/docs/blockipedia.md

 ### utility.abl.transient.design
 - wrapper for the abl.dsp.transientdesigner. a simple transient design effect with a separate input for the control signal. only available in max 9.

+### utility.audio.logic
+- Logic block, all the classic logic functions! works on audio/cv signals, use midi.logic if you're processing midi. the smoothing control prevents the aliasing you get with on/off signals in digital, and works as a crude octave divider at extreme amounts.

 ### utility.audio.smooth
 - Uses a 2 pole low pass filter modulated by a bandpass out of the same filter to smooth values in a way which responds well to fast changes.
 Algorithm by Andrew Simper of Cytomic from here: https://cytomic.com/files/dsp/DynamicSmoothing.pdf.
 The 'sensitivity' control governs how much the bandpass modulates the lowpass.